bigbizze/pinescript-docs/final_combined_manual.md

 to validate what your final publication will look like.
 You can edit the title, description, code or chart of private publications, and contrary to public scripts, you can delete private scripts when you don't need them anymore, so they are the perfect way to practice before sharing a script publicly.
-You can read more about preparing script descriptions in the [How We Write and Format Script Descriptions](https://www.tradingview.com/blog/en/how-we-write-and-format-script-descriptions-22135/) publication.
+You can read more about preparing script descriptions in the  publication.
 2. Prepare your chart.
 Load your script on the chart and remove other scripts or drawings that won't help users understand your script.
 Your script's plots should be easy to identify on the chart that will be published with it.
 3. Load your code in the Pine Editor if it isn't already.
 In the Editor, click the "Publish Script” button: